Creative Writing MA

 Overview

 If you want to make a career in writing, this course is for you.
 You already have talent and ideas, we'll add the expertise you need to approach your chosen market with confidence, originality and skill.
-No ambitions are out of bounds: we love commercial genre fiction and literary experiments equally.
+No ambitions are out of bounds: we love popular genre fiction and literary experiments equally.

 We aim to ensure our graduates are equipped to succeed - and to change the culture they choose to enter.
 We will add expertise to your talent and ideas, while you learn in the company of industry experts on this innovative, inspiring course for emerging writers.